-M AL Т Is there a common buildings insurance policy?
+b.
+Is there a common buildings insurance policy?
 Yes No Don't know If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
-Yes/No/ Don't know lar basis for the Please give details of any other charges you have to pay on a regu upkeep of common areas or repair works, for example to a resider maintenance or stair fund. nts' association, or 3.
-Specialist works 0 a.
+Yes/No/ Don't know C. Please give details of any other charges you have to pay on a regular upkeep of common areas or repair works, for example to a resider maintenance or stair fund. $W \circ w \in$ 13.
+Specialist works a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-Yes(No) If you have answered yes , please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
+Yes/No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-Yes/No If you have answered yes, please give details: C guarantees relating to this work?
+If you have answered yes , please give details: Yes/No C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
 Yes/No If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
 Guarantees are held by:

-property questionnaire
+' property questionnaire

-Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title deeds Lost (ii) Roofing No Yes Don't know With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) National House Building Council (NHBC) No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost Are there any outstanding claims und If you have answered yes, please give J. J Yes 5.
-Boundaries So far as you are aware, has any boun
+Guarantees а.
+Are there any guarantees or warrantie es for any of the follo wing: an de constant de la فنشده الشعبي والقرب المستوعين والمراجع فاستهاروا (i) Electrical work No Yes Don't know With title deeds Lost (ii) Roofing No Yes Don't iknow With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) National House Building Council (NHBC) No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost C. Are there any outstanding claims und er any of t the guaran tees listed a above?
+Yes/No If you have answered yes, please give e details: 15.
+If you have answered yes, please give Boundaries edetails: